Danush2208/GST_Calculator/1_Requirements/README.md

 People found difficulties in knowing the GST percentage for each and every product This program lets us to be more aware about GST

+## SWOT ANALYSIS

+# 4W&#39;s and 1&#39;H

+## Who:
+* Children and young inquisitive teenagers who enjoy challenging themselves in miscellaneous domains.

+## What:
+* The quiz aims to not only test. but also improve the user's knowledge, through various questions of varying difficulty.

+## Where:
+* This game can be played anywhere and is supported by most of the platforms without the use of internet.

 # Detail requirements
 ## High Level Requirements: